DBay-ani/hub_dbayani_flavell_lab/README.md

 Private material can be found at https://github.com/DBay-ani/private_from_dbayani_for_flavell_lab/tree/main .

+Note that if you find this work useful, and especially if you find information here useful either as guideance or for direct use, at a minimum you should consider citing appropriately.

 # Note Regarding Processing Files to Conform to Github File Size Limits

 GitHub has a limit on the maximum size file it allows of 100MB.
 To deal with that, unless otherwise stated, files provided